October 4, 2024

 Much like the comforting embrace of tea, these texts guide us towards a life imbued with purpose and success.
 Let us embrace the serenity and wisdom found in the teachings of these sacred books written by Sant Rampal Ji Maharaj on this international tea day.

-Is International Tea Day in May or December?
+FAQs: International Tea Day

 International Tea Day is observed annually on May 21, but it has also been celebrated on December 15 since 2005 in tea-producing countries.